The Best World Atlases in 2025

 National Geographic Kids Beginner’s World Atlas

-Designed for ages 7-10, this atlas is a colorful and engaging introduction to geography.
-The 5th edition (2022) features easy-to-read maps, vibrant photos, and fun facts about the world.
-It covers physical geography, cultural activities, and global landmarks, with updated statistics and a glossary for young learners.
-The atlas also includes interactive elements like quizzes and activities to make learning fun and engaging.
+Designed for the 7-10 age group, this atlas is a colorful and engaging introduction to geography.
+The 5th edition (2022) features easy-to-read maps, thrilling photographs, and fascinating facts about the world.
+It covers physical geography, cultural traditions, and global landmarks, with new data and a children’s glossary.
+The atlas includes interactive elements like quizzes and activities to make learning fun and interactive.

 Review: 4.6/5